B.Sc. (Cur. Occ.); 40 places

-The World Federation of Occupational Therapy maintains that Occupational therapy is a profession concerned with promoting health and well-being through occupation.
-The main goal of occupational therapy is to enable people to participate in meaningful activities of everyday living, for example self care, work and leisure activities.
-Occupational therapists believe that participation in everyday activities can be supported or restricted by physical, social, attitudinal and legislative environments.
+The main goal of occupational therapy is to enable people to participate in meaningful activities of everyday living, for example, self-care, work and leisure activities.
 By enabling people to engage in activities that hold meaning for them, occupational therapists aim to enable people to improve their day-to-day quality of life.

-Occupational therapists work in a variety of settings, including community, hospitals, rehabilitation units, schools, and, reform centres.
+Occupational therapists work in a variety of settings, including community, hospitals, rehabilitation units, schools, universities and reform centres.
 Examples of what occupational therapists do include:

 - Adapting the home of an elderly person to make it easier and safer for him/her to use.